tinygo-org/awesome-tinygo/README.md

 * [schedule](https://github.com/soypat/schedule) - Event-loop scheduling library for synchronizing actions over long periods of time.
 * [tinyfs](https://github.com/tinygo-org/tinyfs) - Embedded filesystems for TinyGo like FATfs and LittleFS on microcontrollers.
 * [TinyGo Drivers](https://github.com/tinygo-org/drivers) - Provides a collection of hardware drivers for devices such as sensors and displays that can be used together with TinyGo.
+* [tinymath](https://github.com/orsinium-labs/tinymath) - The fastest and smallest Go math library for constrained environments, like microcontrollers or WebAssembly.
+* [pio](https://github.com/tinygo-org/pio) - Programmable I/O API for RP2040/RP2350 using TinyGo

 ### Protocol implementations
 * [achicken](https://github.com/soypat/achicken) - Dead-simple serial protocol with CRC for small projects.